jnozzi/cocoadev.com/markdown/BlueBook.md

 A book or manual reflecting blue light but absorbing all other wavelengths.

-Colloquially, General/TheOpenGLBlueBook.
+Colloquially, TheOpenGLBlueBook.

-See also: General/RedBook.
+See also: RedBook.